Onestream broadband review 2021

-It is one of a number of companies hoping to lure customers away from the ‘big four’ providers BT, Sky, Virgin Media and TalkTalk.
-But with so much choice available to consumers, what is Onestream doing to set itself apart?
+Onestream is one of a number of companies hoping to lure customers away from the ‘big four’ providers, BT, Sky, Virgin Media and TalkTalk.
+But is Onestream broadband any good?

-This is perfect for those who have multiple devices connected to the internet at the simultaneously and especially for families streaming Netflix or iPlayer to more than one TV, laptop or smartphone at any one time.
+Then there’s Jetstream Fibre Max Unlimited Broadband, with an average download speed of 45Mbps and an average upload speed of 8Mbps.
+Most other providers offer something around the 35Mbps mark.
+This speed is perfect for those who have multiple devices connected to the internet simultaneously and especially for families streaming Netflix or iPlayer to more than one TV, laptop or smartphone at any one time.

-Onestream’s Xstream Superfibre Unlimited plan promises average download speeds of 63Mbps and upload speeds of around 17Mbps – that’s about as fast a broadband as most people will be able to get from any provider other than Virgin Media, which runs on a different network.
+Finally, Onestream’s Xstream Superfibre Unlimited Broadband promises average download speeds of 67Mbps and upload speeds of around 17Mbps – that’s about as fast a broadband speed as most people will be able to get from any UK provider other than Virgin Media, which runs on a different network and is substantially faster.

 Onestream uses the same network as BT, Sky, TalkTalk and pretty much every other national provider in the UK except for Virgin Media.
 Because of this, if you sign up with Onestream you won’t have to inform your old provider that you’re switching broadband – Onestream will do this for you.
 Unless you’re currently with Virgin, in which case you will have to do it yourself.

-You’ll get step-by-step instructions to get things set up at home (standard installation is free) although you do have the option of getting an engineer to come out to do it for you – as long as you’re willing to pay extra.
+You’ll get step-by-step instructions to get things set up at home although you do have the option of getting an engineer to come out to do it for you – as long as you’re willing to pay extra.

 There is a £9.99 charge for ‘secure delivery’ of the router.

-The provider is something of an unknown quantity because it’s so new but its parent company Onecom is well respected as a business broadband provider so that’s something to take comfort in.
+Onestream is still something of an unknown quantity because it’s so new, but its parent company Onecom is well-respected as a business broadband provider so that’s something to take comfort in.